 What projects has Pierce County ACH outlined in the Plan?

 Projects that are specifically based on Washington State’s priorities are outlined within the Plan.
-Pierce County ACH is focused on four main projects:
+Our organization is focused on four main projects:

-Additional work outlined in the Plan is incorporated into current Pierce County ACH projects.
+Additional work outlined in the Plan is incorporated into our current projects.

 Who are our current partners?

-Last month, Pierce County ACH announced its Catalyst award winners; funding to accelerate Pierce County ACH’s strategic goals.
-These partners are organizations that can accelerate the implementation of integrated care and reinforce ongoing and future efforts.
+Last month, we announced the Catalyst funding recipients.
+The funds are designed to accelerate our community's strategic goals.
+Selected partners are organizations that can accelerate the implementation of integrated care and reinforce ongoing and future efforts.
 The organizations have also been selected as year-one partners in the Plan:

-In addition to the Catalyst partners, the Tacoma-Pierce County Health Department has also been selected as a partner in support of its many on-going projects in coordination with Pierce County ACH.
+In addition to the Catalyst partners, the Tacoma-Pierce County Health Department has also been selected as a partner in support of its many on-going projects in coordination with our organization.